Aniridia North America is governed by a Board of Directors representing a variety of stakeholders in the North American aniridia community

 Chairperson

-Peter A. Netland, MD, PhD, University of Virginia
+Peter A. Netland, MD, PhD, Eastern Virginia Medical School

 Dr. Netland became interested in aniridia over 20 years ago through experiences in patient care in patients with aniridia.
 The complexity of aniridia, the compelling ocular issues in the condition, and the relationships with patients and their families drew him to the condition.
 In the years since, he has been increasingly involved in patient advocacy groups, research, and clinical care for patients with aniridia.
 He currently serves as the Clinical Director of the Congenital Eye Disorder Program at UVA.